DVLXLWZ/DVLXLWZ.github.io/index.md

 > + [Notes on Basic Complex Geometry](/ComManiBasis.pdf): **(Finished yet, the language is Chinese here)** This notes is about basic Complex Geometry including the most basic Hodge theory, some vanishing theorems, Kodaira’s embedding theorem and Riemann-Roch theorem.

-## Undergraduate research and Summer School
+## Undergraduate Research and Summer School
 > + **(2021 Summer) 2021 BICMR Summer School on Differential Geometry:** Here is the homepage: [2021 BICMR DG Summer school](https://bicmr.pku.edu.cn/cn/content/show/17-2464.html).
 > Some of my grades: (1) Complex Geometry: 100/100;
 > (2) Riemannian Geometry: 90/100.

-> + **(2020.12 – 2021.11) Undergraduate research about Basic Algebraic Geometry:** (advisor: Yin Hongbo) We learned some basic scheme theory and cohomology and some basic complex geommetry.
+> + **(2020.12 – 2021.11) Undergraduate Research about Basic Algebraic Geometry:** (advisor: Yin Hongbo) We learned some basic scheme theory and cohomology and some basic complex geommetry.

 ## Some Classes and Notes I have Taken (Not finished!!!)
  **Aim to make the younger students more convenience**